christopherBelter/textmining/README.md

     corpDocs <- tm_map(corpDocs, stemDocument)
     corpDocs <- tm_map(corpDocs, stripWhitespace)

+Note: if you get an error message after the stemDocument command, it probably means you don't have the snowballC package installed, which the tm package uses to stem words.
+Just install the snowballC package and try the command again and it'll probably work.

-Finally, we can create the document-term matrix, set the rownames of the matrix to be the document PMIDs (so we can map the results back onto the original document set later on) and remove documents without abstracts to avoid errors later on.
+Finally, we can create the document-term matrix, set the rownames of the matrix to be the document PMIDs (so we can map the results back onto the original document set later on) and remove documents without abstracts to avoid future errors.

     dtm <- DocumentTermMatrix(corpDocs)
     rownames(dtm) <- pmid